Anticipatory Music Transformer: Measuring Cross-Entropy in Bits per Second

 Concretely, for the \dataset dataset, from Table~\ref{tab:tokenized-lakh} we have $\texttt{test\_tokens}_\text{arrival} = \num{125050497}$, $\texttt{text\_tokens}_\text{interarrival} = \num{115409920}$, and the length of the test set (independent of encoding) is $\texttt{test\_hours} = \num{560.98}$ hours.
 The remaining factors convert units from nats to bits (the $\log(2)$ factor) and from hours to seconds (the \num{3600} factor).
 This normalized form of the log-loss is analogous to the bits per dimension loss commonly reported for image generation~\citep{salimanspixelcnn++} and the bits per beat loss for musical scores~\citep{thickstun2018coupled}.

 Truncations during tokenization (see Section~\ref{sec:encoding}) result in slightly different information content between an arrival-time tokenized sequence and the corresponding interarrival-time tokenized sequence.
-In particular, \num{0.05}\% of note durations in the \dataset dataset exceed \num{10} seconds, and are truncated (to \num{10} seconds) under arrival-time tokenization.
-Likewise, a total of \num{3947} interarrival times (\num{0.00}\%) in the \dataset dataset exceed \num{10} seconds, and are truncated (to \num{10} seconds) under interarrival-time tokenization.
-Finally, \num{0.09}\% of training examples under arrival-time tokenization exceed \num{100} seconds in length, and are discarded from the arrival-time tokenized dataset.
+Under arrival-time tokenization, \num{0.05}\% of note durations in the \dataset dataset exceed \num{10} seconds, and are truncated (to \num{10} seconds).
+Under interarrival-time tokenization, a total of \num{3947} interarrival times (\num{0.00}\%) in the \dataset dataset exceed \num{10} seconds, and are truncated (to \num{10} seconds).
+Finally, \num{0.09}\% of training examples under arrival-time tokenization exceed \num{100} seconds in length, and are discarded from the tokenized dataset.
 These instances are sufficiently rare that they exert a negligible effect on the information content (and therefore on bits per second comparisons) between the arrival-time and interarrival-time tokenized sequences.